Permits and Networks

 - Under U.S. Fish and Wildlife Service Permit MB006662-1, CWC is allowed to rehabilitate all migratory birds.

-- Under California Department of Fish and Game Permit R5-02-WCR-09, CWC is allowed to rehabilitate birds, land mammals and reptiles.
+- Under California Department of Fish and Wildlife Permit R5-02-WCR-09, CWC is allowed to rehabilitate birds, land mammals and reptiles.

 - Through a Stranding Agreement with National Marine Fisheries Service, CWC is permitted to respond to and provide rehabilitative care to marine mammals in distress.
 CWC's Marine Mammal Response program works closely with the National Marine Fisheries Service, local lifeguards, park rangers, and the Lost Hills Sheriff's Department as the local link in the Marine Mammal Stranding Network.